d0n601/CSUS-CSC154/Project/midterm_report/README.md

-The botnet framework we're currently using (BYOB) was installed via `git clone git@github.com:malwaredllc/byob.git && cd ./byob && pip install -r requirements.txt &&  mv ../byob /opt/`.
-This clones the repository, installes the required python modules, and moves the directory to into `/opt`.
+The botnet framework we're currently using (BYOB) was installed via `git clone git@github.com:malwaredllc/byob.git && cd ./byob/byob && pip install -r requirements.txt &&  mv ../../byob /opt/`.
+This clones the repository, installs the required python modules, and moves the directory to into `/opt`.

 To launch the botnet we've created a bash script setting the host to `sheep.casa` and the listening port to `1337`.
 This script is placed in the `/root` directory.